dqmicrosoft/arocluster/README.md

 ## Automation for a quick and simple ARO deployment

-*Make sure you have already used az login*
+*Make sure you have already run az login*

 ### How to install it and run